Trains, Planes and Automobiles in Tanzania

 There is the option of express or ordinary buses with express being safer although a little more expensive.
-Dalla Dallas or minivans are found on shorter routes, such as in the cities and towns.
-They can be packed.
+"Dalla-Dalla's" or minivans are found on shorter routes, such as in the cities and towns.
+They can be packed with passengers and are a thoroughly dreadful experience.

 Domestic air services operate between the following airports: